microbus-io/copyrighter/README.md

 # Copyrighter

-`Copyrighter` is a utility that leverages Go's code generator to add a copyright notice to source files in the following languages:
+`Copyrighter` is a utility that leverages Go's code generator to add a copyright notice to source files.
+Because a license notice today keeps the lawyers away.

+It supports the following languages:

 * C (.c)
 * C++ (.cpp)